JulienLagarde09/integrate-Haken-Kelso-Bunz-Schoner-1985-86-Stochastic/README.md

 3) one HKB single oscillator driven by a period force, the frequency (pulsation) of which increases in loops, shows the 1:1 Arnold's tongue

-Higham, D. J. (2001).
+Reference oabout the integration: Higham, D. J. (2001).
 An algorithmic introduction to numerical simulation of stochastic differential equations.
 SIAM review, 43(3), 525-546.
-Numerous textbooks (Riske, Platen, Gardiner, Kloeden, Haken)
-Remember: When you integrate a white noise you obtain the Wiener process (Brownian motion)
+Or numerous textbooks (Risken, Platen, Gardiner, Kloeden, Haken) *Remember: When you integrate a white noise you obtain the Wiener process (Brownian motion)

 This could be done (future?) in Julia: see https://diffeq.sciml.ai/stable/tutorials/sde_example/